MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 PARAMVALUE: Disabled | Monitor | Whisper | Barge | Takeover

-When set to Disabled (the default value), users affected by the policy will not be allowed to monitor call sessions.
+When set to `Disabled` (the default value), users affected by the policy won't be allowed to monitor call sessions.

-When set to Monitor, users affected by the policy will be allowed to monitor and listen to call sessions.
+When set to `Monitor`, users affected by the policy will be allowed to monitor and listen to call sessions.

-When set to Whisper, users affected by the policy will be allowed to monitor call sessions and whisper to an agent in the call.
+When set to `Whisper`, users affected by the policy will be allowed to monitor call sessions and whisper to an agent in the call.

-When set to Barge, users affected by the policy will be allowed to monitor call sessions, whisper to an agent in the call, or join the call session.
+When set to `Barge`, users affected by the policy will be allowed to monitor call sessions, whisper to an agent in the call, or join the call session.

-When set to Takeover, users affected by the policy will be allowed to monitor call sessions, whisper to an agent in the call, join the call session, or take over the call from an agent.
+When set to `Takeover`, users affected by the policy will be allowed to monitor call sessions, whisper to an agent in the call, join the call session, or take over the call from an agent.

 ```yaml
 Type: Object